faiface/gogame/README.md

 ```

 If you've ever written a game, you surely are familiar with the "game loop" concept.
 Gogame manages
 this for you with `gogame.Loop` function.
-Let's take a loop at it's signature:
+Let's take a look at it's signature:

 ```go
 func Loop(cfg Config, lf LoopFunc) error